bmaupin/micro-beyond-earth/README.md

 - [x] Mod map sizes
 - [x] Add option to disable covert operations
+- [x] Give all cities a free Ultrasonic fence
 - [ ] Play with modded map sizes
 - [ ] Enable hidden game options
 - [ ] Disable buildings and wonders related to hidden game options
 - [ ] Update for Rising Tide DLC
-- [ ] Give all cities a free Ultrasonic fence?
-  - This prevents turns from auto-ending and can slow down the game quite a bit at the beginning.
-But would it be too big of a negative impact on the game?

 ## About

 #### Features

 - (In progress) Smaller maps: this alone has the biggest impact on the length of the game
+- Add ability to disable time victory in game options
 - New game option added to disable covert operations.
 This automatically aborts all covert operations except for Establish Network, making it so that Covert Ops is only about gathering information.
-- Add ability to disable time victory in game options
+- New game option to give all cities a free Ultrasonic Fence.
+This effectively prevents showing the button that there are aliens that a city can attack, in order to speed up gameplay.

 ## Known issues